 Prior to our visit Nick complained about the serious lack of information about Havasu Falls on the official Havasupai Tribe website as well as in various blog posts that he read so I promised him I would write an incredibly detailed (and hopefully helpful) post.
 Enjoy!

 The reason the process is so frustrating is that you must call one of the 4 phone numbers for their office… over and over and over again.
 They don’t have a voicemail or call waiting (what year is it???) and so you get a busy signal every time you dial.

 We never actually got through to anyone but by some stroke of luck, Nick read an article online that the tribe had quietly launched a new reservation website the day before.
 So he hopped online and grabbed up 3 nights of camping for midweek in March thinking it would be less busy.
 What we heard later was that the website crashed after a week because it wasn’t actually supposed to be launched until 2018 so it wasn’t ready to handle that amount of traffic just yet.

-Rumor has it that they sell 300 permits in low season and 400 in the high season and weekends are obviously more popular than weekdays.
-We talked to one camper who had called just 2 weeks before and they had a a few things available in March and only a few midweek 1-day permits during the month of April (and nothing during the summer months).
+Rumor has it that they sell up to 300 permits per day in low season and 400 in the high season and weekends are obviously more popular than weekdays.
+We talked to one camper who had called just 2 weeks before and they had a a few dates available in March and only a few midweek 1-day permits during the month of April (and nothing during the summer months).

-Havasu Falls Fees…
+Fees for Visiting Havasu Falls

 2017 Fees (not including taxes): Camping permit – $25 per person, per night Environmental fee – $10 per person Entrance fee – $50 per person All in all it cost us about $300 for 2 entrance fees and 3 nights of camping.

 You can find up-to-date information on fees on the official Havasupai Tribe website.

 Rules and Regulations

 Honestly, we didn’t come across any outlandish rules other than “no alcohol”.
 What?!?
 Apparently they have an issue with alcoholism among the locals so they don’t want it anywhere near them.
 We heard a nasty rumor that they may come by your campsite in the evening hours to inspect your drink but we never encountered anyone and we were most certainly drinking our boxed wine every night (SHAME ON US!).